Chandandhani/1st-repo/README.md

-# Build Project Using Maven
+# Build Project Using Maven and pom.xml

 Maven is java based build tool to generate executable